pveyes/vcb/README.md

 ## Build

 Client side javascript and CSS must be built after edit.
-Grunt is used for build and must installed
+Grunt is used for build and must be installed

     npm install -g grunt-cli
     grunt build